mohamednageh7/case-study-project/README.md

 - Material UI => for ui design
 - Redux => for global state managment
 - i18n => for Multi language
-- cypress => for e2e testing and unit testing

 ## How to use